coatrack/coatrack/contribution-and-developer-guidelines.md

 We use GitHub to host code, track issues and feature requests, as well as accept pull requests.
 We use the following workflow:

 1. Fork the repo.
+Make sure to disable the GitHub action that tries to push the code of the master branch to our 'dev' deployment environment.
 Of course, this step must be performed only once.
-All others are run again for each issue.
+All other steps are run again for each issue.

 2. You can either work on an existing issue or you have to create a descriptive issue before you can make code changes.